teeblaque/lawpvaillion/README.md

 $ artisan migrate

 ## Step 9
-To access your Laravel Application visit http://localhost:8000
+To access the CRM Application visit http://localhost

 ## Stopping the containers
 1. To Exit the workspace.